 Much like we think cancer, a car accident, or a job loss will never happen to us, most married couples in Texas believe that divorce won’t happen to them either.
 However, the reality is that this divorce is a process that some married couples will face.
 Thus, it is important to consider what a spouse will need to do to complete the process with their rights intact.

 The division of marital property can be one of the most contentious divorce issues.
 Oftentimes spouses cannot see eye-to-eye when it comes to property division, and disputes are likely to arise.
 These arguments are not only based on what is legally considered marital or separate property but are also based on whether the separate property could be considered marital property due to how it was treated during the marriage.

-An asset or property is considered to be separate if it was owned prior to marriage and kept separate throughout marriage.
-However, if an asset is placed into a joint account, used for joint expenses or is treated like marital property, it will assume that label.
+An asset or property is considered to be separate if it was owned prior to marriage and kept separate throughout the marriage.
+However, if an asset is placed into a joint account, used for joint expenses, or is treated as marital property, it will assume that label.
 This also means that it will be up for division during dissolution.